Dear reader of ADxS.org, please excuse the disruption.

 If you find this difficult when dealing with people with ADHD, imagine an armband, only in red with “ADHD” on it instead of yellow with three dots.
 The fact that children with ADHD are less aware of their own symptoms than visually impaired people, for example, is because they don’t know any different (but visually impaired people usually do) and their symptoms are not widely recognized and acknowledged as ADHD.
 That children with a disadvantage should not be stigmatized is just as true for AD)S as it is for other disorders.
 No one would name a visually impaired person as such in front of the class and ask them to look twice.
 It’s no different with ADHD.

-Since homework is only subject to intrinsic motivation in exceptional cases, it is unreasonable to expect people with ADHD to get a grip on their neurologically given motivational deficits (to which neurologically given organizational deficits are added) in the same way as one might expect from (perhaps stubborn, but not impaired) classmates.
+Since homework is only subject to intrinsic motivation in exceptional cases, it is not very reasonable to expect people with ADHD to get a grip on their neurologically given motivational deficits (to which neurologically given organizational deficits are added) in the same way as one might expect from (perhaps stubborn, but not impaired) classmates.
 No matter how much they want to: They can’t.

 Recommendation: Communicate homework in a verifiable way